biocompute-objects/BCO_Documentation/execution-domain.md

 ### 2.5.3 Pipeline Version "pipeline_version"

-This field records the version of the pipeline implementation.
+This field records the version of the pipeline.

 ```json
 "pipeline_version": "2.0"